Traditions and practices

 Making butter was an art, this stage of churning was to isolate the fat particles from the liquid, buttermilk.
 The butter was then washed, kneaded and then divided into tub of butter.
 The wood brought a specific aroma to the butter.
-The butter was made after the milking the cows.
+The butter was made after the milking of the cows.

 The dimensions of the wooden churn were variable, of medium size or much larger.
-We can still see some models in Picardy, often transformed in decorative object.
+We can still see some models in Picardy, often transformed in the decorative object.

 This reasonably sized model is the one showed in the museum of the ancient trades of Naours village.

 This celebration takes place 40 days after Christmas.
 February 2 for presentation to Christ at the temple.
 This festival of light was also known among the Romans, it was called Candlemas, whose ethymology is linked to candles.
 An older belief finds its origin in the solar wheel.